Wash hands and surfaces often

 temperature of 40ºF or below is one of the most effective ways to reduce the risk of foodborne illness.
 Use an appliance thermometer to be sure the temperature is consistently 40ºF or below.
 The freezer temperature should be 0ºF or below.

-vegetables sit at room temperature more than two hours before putting
+vegetables sit at room temperature for more than two hours before putting

 them in the refrigerator or freezer (one hour when the temperature is